Is Corn Bad for Pets?

 Corn is a well-rounded nutritional package and an ideal choice as a cat food ingredient.
 No other ingredient is as versatile as this golden grain.
 That's why you'll find corn in some Hill's® Science Diet® brand cat foods along with other healthy ingredients to give your cat precisely balanced nutrition.

-If you’re looking for a product without corn, Hill’s offers Ideal Balance™ brand cat foods with no corn, wheat or soy.
+If you’re looking for a product without corn, Hill’s offers Science Diet recipes for cats with no corn, wheat or soy.

 1 Roudebush P. Ingredients associated with adverse food reactions in dogs and cats.
 Adv Sm Anim Med Surg.
 15(9):1-3, 2002.